danlechambre/danlechambre.com/content/slashPages/cv.md

 ---
 title: "Dan Chambers"
+subtitle: "Full Stack Web Developer"
 slug: "cv"
 ---

 _Striving to build digital experiences that delight.
 I mostly do this with **React** and **TypeScript**._

-I've been developing software professionally since the end of 2020.
-I spent the decade prior working in IT Service Management and InfoSec, and spent several years in retail before that.
-What's that got to do with web application development I hear you cry?
-I've been successful in all kinds of roles because I put humans first - and that's especially crucial when building UI.
+Developing software professionally since the end of 2020, backed by a decade in IT Service Management and InfoSec, and several years in retail before that, I bring a unique perspective to application development.
+I've been successful in all kinds of roles because I put humans first, and that's especially crucial when building for the web.

 My focus is building digital experiences that are accessible, intuitive, look great, and are blazingly fast.
 I thrive when part of a diverse team that values humility, creativity and quality when building the web.
-Whilst I mostly work in **React** and **TypeScript** I'm passionate about web standards and a big believer in "using the platform".
+Whilst I mostly work in **React** and **TypeScript** I'm passionate about web standards and a big believer in _"using the platform"_.

-## Job History
+## Professional Experience

 ### Full-Stack TypeScript Engineer at [Hark by SolarEdge](https://harksys.com)